 Internet of things (IoT)

 This technology has revolutionized numerous sectors.
-According to a prediction, about 20.4 billion connected gadgets will be in operation worldwide before 2020.
-A research conducted by Business insider Intelligence noted that this technology would expand to over $3 trillion yearly before 2026.
+According to a prediction, about 20.4 billion connected gadgets will be in operation worldwide before 2021.
+Research conducted by Business insider Intelligence noted that this technology would expand to over $3 trillion yearly before 2026.

 Agility and responsiveness